-Summary of the Week's News of the World.
+of the World.

-Cream of the News Culled From Long Dispatches and Put In Proper Shape For the Hurried Reader Who is Too Busy to Read the Longer Reports and Desires to Keep Posted.
+Cream of the News Culled From Long Dispatches and Put In Proper Shape For the Hurried Reader Who Is Too Busy to Read the Longer Reports and Desires to Keep Posted.

-Purchase of Cuban church property for government use brought out charges of graft against American officials in Havana said in a book just published that the human race could be improved by methods similar to those used in improving plants.
+Purchase of Cuban church property for government use brought out charges of graft against American officials in Havana.

+Luther Burbank, a horticulturist. said in a book just published that the human race could be improved by methods similar to those used in improving plants.